Freight Shipping from Orlando to Columbus

 How much does it cost to ship freight from Orlando to Columbus?

-Full truckload (FTL) rates from Orlando, FL to Columbus, OH currently range from $2,221-$2,737 for a standard dry van load over the 1,033-mile route.
+Full truckload (FTL) rates from Orlando, FL to Columbus, OH currently range $2,221-$2,737 (roughly $2.18-$2.66 per mile over 1,033 miles).
 LTL shipments typically cost $768-$1,278 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to Columbus?